ypinhsuan/tp/docs/DeveloperGuide.md

     * Incurs greater memory use.

 Alternative 1 was chosen as we prioritized immutability.
-The main benefit of Alternative 2 is that the entire `Map` object need not be copied every time everytime a user adds/edits/deletes an `Attendance`.
+The main benefit of Alternative 2 is that the entire `Map` object need not be copied everytime a user adds/edits/deletes an `Attendance`.
 However, this would violate immutability of the `Attendance` package.
 So, we have decided to implement Alternative 1.